 However, some stakeholders will see the project status email come through each month but, due to their busy schedule, may not fully understand the key dates or milestones.
 This may require a face-to-face conversation or an informal coffee catch-up to explain these things in more detail.

-I have worked on projects where the PM wanted to be included in all conversations with the stakeholders, which led to them feeling left out when catch-ups occurred without them.
+I have worked on projects where the Project Manager wanted to be included in all conversations with the stakeholders, which led to them feeling left out when catch-ups occurred without them.

 So, how do Business Analysts and Project Managers work together collaboratively within a project team and become “friends”?
 Ultimately, it comes down to communication.
 Both BAs and PMs need to communicate openly, not only with each other, but with their various stakeholders.